vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_1_Github_ASM68K.md

-# Installing MD Debugger in Sonic 1 GitHub Disassembly (AS)
+# Installing MD Debugger in Sonic 1 GitHub Disassembly (ASM68K)

-> **Note**
->
-> This guide assumes your project is using a newer version of Sonic 1 GitHub disassembly after June 2023.
-It's when it switched to Lua-based build system introduced and it was then refactored.
->
-> For older versions, see the other guides.

 This guide describes a step-by-step installation process of the MD Error Handler and Debugger 2.5 and above in Sonic 1 GitHub Disassembly.

 There are two main branches of this disassembly using the AS and ASM68K assemblers respectively.
-This guide targets the AS version of the disassembly.
-For the ASM68K version, see the other guide.
+This guide targets the ASM68K version of the disassembly.
+For the AS version, see the other guide.

-> **Note**
->
-> The AS version of MD Debugger has slightly limited _formatted strings_ syntax.
-You probably won't notice this unless you're an advanced user (even so, there are workarounds), but bear in mind that MD Debugger was primarily developed for the ASM68K assembler and has better support for it.

-The base disassembly used for this installation is available here: https://github.com/sonicretro/s1disasm
+The base disassembly used for this installation is available here: https://github.com/sonicretro/s1disasm/tree/asm68k

 ## Step 1.
 Download and unpack the debugger

 1. Open the release page for the recent version of MD Debugger on GitHub: https://github.com/vladikcomper/md-modules/releases/tag/v.2.5
-2. Download the AS version of MD Debugger (`errorhandler-as.7z`);
+2. Download the ASM68K version of MD Debugger (`errorhandler-asm68k.7z`);
 3. Extract its files into disassembly's root directory.

 ## Step 2.
 Include debugger macros in your disassembly